It is a dystonic condition defined by an abnormal and asymmetric position of the head or neck, which can be due to various causes.

-This combination of treatments shows remarkable results in the length of time children spend in rehabilitation programs: Micocurrent therapy can reduce the duration of a rehabilitation program by almost half, with full recovery after 2.6 months.
+This combination of treatments shows remarkable results in the length of time children spend in rehabilitation programs: Microcurrent therapy can reduce the duration of a rehabilitation program by almost half, with full recovery after 2.6 months.

 Surgical release involves the free dissection of the two heads of the sternocleidomastoid muscle.
 This surgery can be minimally invasive and performed laparoscopically.

 Usually, surgery is performed on those who are more than 12 months old.
-Surgery is for those who do not respond to physical therapy or injection of botulinum toxin or who have a very fibrotic sternocleidomastoid muscle.
+Surgery is for those who do not respond to physical therapy or injection of botulinum toxin or have a fibrotic sternocleidomastoid muscle.

 Other treatments include: